liux4189/liux4189.github.io/_publications/2019-11-10-paper-title-number-4.md

 ---
-title: "R Liu, Z Yin, W Jiang, T He LTE2B: Time-Domain Cross-Technology Emulation under LTE Constraints"
+title: "LTE2B: Time-Domain Cross-Technology Emulation under LTE Constraints"
 collection: publications
 permalink: /publication/2019-11-10-paper-title-number-4
 excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'